iamdamion/Demeter_etal_2023/README.md

   - This script identifies hub parcels and associated files.
 - Hub Density Map Creation Script: Hub_Denisty_Map.py
   - This script creates a hub density map across all participants.
+  - As in Figure 1 (A)
 - Hub Profiles Script: Create_Hub_Profiles.py
   - This script creates hub profiles and a hub profile correlation matrix that can be used to cluster hub profiles into categories.
   - We recommend using the Louvain algorithm and methods described in this paper to identify hub categories, but other clustering methods can be used with this output.
+  - The optional correlation matrix plot isn't as useful until after hub category clustering, but can be used to make a matrix as in Figure S3 (B).

 ### Python Requirements: these scripts are written in python 3.9.7.
 - Python package requirements: